-Welcome To The Score: Here's $200 Off Mirror Fitness For YOU
+Welcome To R29's The Score: The Best Deal On MIRROR Fitness Is Exclusive To You

 The life cycle of a promo code is much like a cloud; it floats around the internet only to vanish into the virtual ether at a moment's notice.
-When we google “[insert retailer here] discount”, we're bombarded with a hodgepodge of jumbled letters and numbers that always seem to have expired over two months ago.
+When we Google “[insert retailer here] discount”, we're bombarded with a hodgepodge of jumbled letters and numbers that always seem to have expired over two months ago.
 The R29 Shopping team would now like to introduce you to a solution for this deal conundrum: The Score.

 Our brand-spankin’ new series will serve as a dedicated hub for fresh promo codes we secured exclusively for YOU.
+It's about quality over quantity, friends — and no weird trash codes scraped from some random site.
 At least once a month we’re dropping unparalleled limited-time deals from R29 readers' most wanted retailers like Beyoncé drops albums.
 And, for today’s grand premiere, we're kicking things off with $200 off the esteemed hi-tech fitness brand, MIRROR.

 Advertisement

-What's The Score?
+What's The Score This Week?

-You have until midnight EST on Sunday, February 7 to use our one-of-a-kind code REFINERY29 at checkout for $200 off a MIRROR Package plus Free White Glove Delivery and Installation (a $450 total value)!
+You have until midnight EST on Sunday, February 7 to use our one-of-a-kind code REFINERY29 at checkout for $200 off a Mirror Package plus Free White Glove Delivery and Installation (a $450 total value)!
 Essentially, in this four-day period, our readers can snag the coveted “nearly invisible home gym” at its lowest price.

-COVID-19 lockdowns combined with New Year’s fitness resolutions pushed MIRROR to the top of our "2021 workout-from-home heroes" list.
-In one two-foot-wide glass, you get access to 50+ genres of personalized workouts with different skill levels, timespans, and world-class personal trainers.
+COVID-19 lockdowns combined with New Year’s fitness resolutions pushed MIRROR to the top of our "2021 workout-from-home heroes" wish list.
+It's a luxury buy for sure, so let us explain the beauty of its innovation and design: In one two-foot-wide glass, you get access to 50+ genres of personalized workouts with different skill levels, timespans, and world-class personal trainers.
 Even when you're not breaking a sweat in class you can connect with friends, track your progress on its personal performance dashboard, and remember what it feels like to be motivated by others again.
 "The Mirror’s beautiful slim design is well-suited to small spaces, especially during quarantine, and we offer a variety of content — from cardio and weights to Latin dance and yoga — on one device.
-This allows Members to utilize several genres to accomplish their fitness goals, whether they’re sweating by themselves, with a roommate, or with people around the country," Founder and CEO, Brynn Putnam, explains.
+This allows members to utilize several genres to accomplish their fitness goals, whether they’re sweating by themselves, with a roommate, or with people around the country," Founder and CEO, Brynn Putnam, explains.

+This sleek piece of "equipment" is basically a full home gym + personal trainer hiding in plain sight.
+It's 2021 and you can have it all — for a price.
+Can you work out at home without a fancy magic mirror?
+Well, yes.
+But, if you're in the market and looking for a motivational, personalized way to stay fit in the comfort of your own home, this baby comes packed with 50+ workout genres, a range of 5 - 60 minute classes, and serves every single fitness level.
+You can join a live class or access thousands of streaming sessions from the Mirror library.
+An advanced camera and smart technology, help personalize your workout and offers real-time feedback based on your goals.
+So it's like, having a trainer in your home minus the risk of... having a trainer physically being in your home.

 Mirror, mirror on the wall, who will be the fittest of them all?
-Anyone who takes advantage of this 72-hour period of double discounts.
+Anyone who takes advantage of this 72-hour period of double deals.
 Score it for yourself before our exclusive code vanishes into the virtual ether.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.